 - Spread tomatoes evenly on the baking sheet in one layer.
 Roast in heated oven for 20 minutes or so until tomatoes soften and collapse.

-- Meanwhile, whisk together eggs, egg yolk, 2 tbsp extra virgin olive oil, grated cheeses, parsley, basil, 1 tsp dried oregano, pinch black pepper, and the remainder of minced garlic.
+- Meanwhile, whisk together eggs, egg yolk, 2 tablespoon extra virgin olive oil, grated cheeses, parsley, basil, 1 teaspoon dried oregano, pinch black pepper, and the remainder of minced garlic.
 Set aside.

 - Cook pasta in boiling water according to package (adding salt and a drizzle of extra virgin olive oil to water).

 - Carefully drain pasta into a colander set over a large mixing bowl (you need the hot pasta water to heat the bowl.)
 Reserve 1 cup pasta water, and discard the rest of the pasta water.

 - Working as quickly as possible, toss pasta, ½ cup pasta water, and egg mixture together into heated bowl, adding more water as necessary, about 1 to 2 minutes.

 - Add the roasted tomatoes and their juices (and if needed, a little more extra virgin olive oil).
 If using, add prosciutto ribbons at this point.
 Toss until everything is well combined.